-Finding the right communication tools for groups, teams, and companies is essential as remote work and distant collaboration becomes more common.
-For team chats, the biggest competitors are Slack vs Discord.
+Finding the right communication tools for groups, teams, and companies is essential as remote work and distant collaboration become more common.
+For team chats, the biggest competitors are Slack and Discord.
 But which is better for your needs?
-Let’s compare them in detail and find out!
+Let’s compare them in detail and find out.

 Slack vs Discord: Intended markets

-Like most other services, both Slack and Discord can be used for many purposes, but they are made with specific markets in mind.
+Like most other services, you can use both Slack and Discord for many purposes, but they are made with specific markets in mind.

-Slack’s target audience is in the business sector, and its feature set makes that obvious by offering improved text communications, better thread control, higher file sharing capacities, and more.
-Not to mention the price, as the bill can get hefty with Slack, especially with larger teams.
+Slack’s target audience is in the business sector, and its feature set makes that evident by offering improved text communications, better thread control, higher file sharing capacities, and more.
+Not to mention the price, as the bill can get hefty with Slack, especially when signing up larger teams.

 Meanwhile, Discord is made for gaming.
 This is why it has a bigger focus on voice communications, video chatting, push-to-talk, and more.
 The free plan is much less limited than Slack’s, which makes sense considering the software isn’t targeting profitable businesses and companies.